Stili559/Stili559/README.md

-### Hi there 👋, my name is Stilyan Manolov.
+### Hi there 👋, my name is Stilyan Manolov
--  💬 I’m Stilyan Plamen Manolov and I’m a 16-year-old boy.
+-  💬 I’m Stilyan Plamen Manolov and I’m a 16-year-old boy
--  👀 I'm interested in programming, swimming, and video games.
+-  👀 I'm interested in programming, swimming, and video games
--  🌱 I'm currently learning javascript and html.
+-  🌱 I'm currently learning javascript and html
 -  📫 You can reach me at stilianmanolov05@gmail.com
 -  😄 Pronouns: he/him